MarynaShavlak/comfort-group-cleaning/README.md

 reducing friction in the order placement process, it encourages more users to take action, ultimately driving conversions and increasing customer satisfaction.

+### 🍁 Seasonal Discount Slider with Vertical Discount Categories :
+The Seasonal Discount Slider with Vertical Discount Categories is a crucial element of our cleaning company's website.
+It offers an attractive way to switch between seasons, with icons representing each season.
+Within each season, users can vertically explore three discount categories, each with detailed information, including the discount's name, terms, eligible groups, and promo codes.
+This feature improves the user experience by making discounts easy to discover and understand, encouraging more frequent bookings and informed decision-making.
+It also aligns our website with seasonal customer needs, setting us apart from competitors and showcasing our commitment to transparency and user convenience.

+### 🧼 Interactive Slider Banner with Dynamic Images:
+The Interactive Slider Banner with Dynamic Images on our cleaning company's website is a visually engaging element that showcases our services effectively.
+It automatically cycles through three slides featuring Home Cleaning, Commercial Organization Cleaning, and After Repair Cleaning, with dynamic images that respond to mouse movements.
+This feature captures users' attention, conveys professionalism and quality, and encourages them to explore further.
+By visually presenting our services, it helps users quickly find what they need, setting our website apart and reinforcing our commitment to quality and innovation.
+This slider is a key tool for enhancing user experience, conveying information, and strengthening our brand.

 ### ⬆️ Smooth Scroll to Top :